McDonald's: Asia

+Europe and New Zealand

-In Germany and some other Western European countries, McDonald's sells beer.
-In New Zealand, McDonald's sells meat pies, after local affiliate McDonald's New Zealand partially relaunched the Georgie Pie fast food chain it bought out in 1996.
+In France, McDonald's is called McDo.
+They sell macaroons, Croque McDos, croissants, pain au chocolat, and beer.
+In Germany and some other Western European countries, McDonald's also sells beer.
 In Greece, the signature hamburger, Big Mac, is changed by adding Tzatziki sauce and packaging in a pita.

+In New Zealand, until 2020, McDonald's sold meat pies after local affiliate McDonald's New Zealand (known locally as "Macca's") partially relaunched the Georgie Pie fast food chain it bought out in 1996.

+North America

 In the United States and Canada, after limited trials on a regional basis, McDonald's began offering in 2015 and 2017, respectively, a partial breakfast menu during all hours its restaurants were open.
-All-day breakfast was phased out from menus at the start of the COVID-19 pandemic in 2020.
+All-day breakfast was phased out from menus in the United States at the start of the COVID-19 pandemic in 2020.
+The all-day breakfast menu is still available in select locations across Canada.

-Restaurants

-There are over 36,000 McDonald's restaurants globally.
-Over a third of these (14,146 restaurants) are in the United States alone—the second highest number is in Japan with 2,975 restaurants, followed by China with 2,700.
-These three countries make up a majority of global McDonald's stores.

-Types
+Types of McDonald's locations and McDonald's subsidiaries

-Most standalone McDonald's restaurants offer both counter service and drive-through service, with indoor and sometimes outdoor seating.
-Drive-Thru, Auto-Mac, Pay and Drive, or "McDrive" as it is known in many countries, often has separate stations for placing, paying for, and picking up orders, though the latter two steps are frequently combined; it was first introduced in Sierra Vista, Arizona in 1975, following the lead of other fast-food chains.
-The first such restaurant in Britain opened at Fallowfield, Manchester in 1986.
+In the United States, most standalone McDonald's restaurants offer both counter service and drive-through service, with indoor and sometimes outdoor seating.

 In 1994, McDonald's attempted Hearth Express, a prototype specializing in homestyle takeout meals.
 Among the fare offered were meatloaf, fried chicken, and baked ham.
-This experiment started with a single location in Darien, Illinois, but closed in only one year.
+This experiment started with a single location in Darien, Illinois but closed after one year.

 McDrive

+Drive-Thru, Auto-Mac, Pay and Drive, or "McDrive" as it is known in many countries, often has separate stations for placing, paying for, and picking up orders while the customer remains in their vehicle; it was first introduced in Sierra Vista, Arizona in 1975, following the lead of other fast-food chains.
+The first such restaurant in Britain opened at Fallowfield, Manchester, in 1986.
 In some countries, McDrive locations near highways offer no counter service or seating.
 In contrast, locations in high-density city neighborhoods often omit drive-through service.
 There are also a few locations, mostly in downtown districts, that offer a "Walk-Thru" service in place of Drive-Thru.

 McCafé

-McCafé is a café-style accompaniment to McDonald's restaurants.
-The concept was created by McDonald's Australia, starting with Melbourne in 1993.
-As of 2016, most McDonald's in Australia have McCafés located within the existing McDonald's restaurant.
-In Tasmania, there are McCafés in every restaurant, with the rest of the states quickly following suit.
-After upgrading to the new McCafé look and feel, some Australian restaurants have noticed up to a 60 percent increase in sales.
-At the end of 2003, there were over 600 McCafés worldwide.